The Best MLK Day Mattress Sales of 2024

 Memory foam mattresses have become more popular as bed-in-a-box mattresses have become more widespread.
 The material yields to heat and pressure, so it near-instantly responds when a sleeper lies down on its surface.
 This responsiveness makes memory foam one of the best ways to relieve sensitive areas, such as achy joints.

 Memory foam is also used in many of the best affordable mattresses.
-However, since memory foam is used in mattresses at all price points, it’s important to do your homework when it comes to getting a fair deal.
+However, since memory foam is used in mattresses at all price points, it’s important to do your homework when it comes to getting a fair deal and a good night’s sleep.

 Latex mattresses are the eco-friendly alternative to memory foam mattresses.
 Unlike memory foam, which must be partly synthetic, latex is made with natural rubber tree sap.
 However, you couldn’t just swap out memory foam with latex foam in a mattress and have the bed feel the same.
 Latex foam yields less to sleepers, so some find that it feels ‘firmer’ than memory foam would.